 Take a look at Rivian's R1S, BMW's iX and Cadillac's Lyriq, the latter of which starts for about half the cost of the Benz, demonstrating the huge range of pricing in the segment.
 The EQS is easily the most luxury-oriented of the three and the iX M60 is the most athletic.
 The Rivian proffers a balance of cargo space and off-road ability with a tint of luxury.
 And it also comes standard with a small third row.
 And then there's the granddaddy of the segment, the Tesla Model X, which is happy to entertain you with ridiculous acceleration and bizarre rear doors, even as it manages to be fairly practical otherwise.

-How does the EQS SUV drive?
-We tested the base EQS SUV 450+, which is also the range leader of models.
+How does the Mercedes-Benz EQS SUV drive?
+We tested the base EQS SUV 450+, which is also the range leader of this lineup.
 At our test track, it proved to be pretty slow by luxury EV standards, needing 6.4 seconds to reach 60 mph.
 But there's still enough power here to make routine driving stress-free, and more powerful EQS SUV models are available should you want quicker acceleration.
 We were also impressed with this SUV's easy-to-drive nature as well as its relatively nimble handling and strong emergency braking capabilities.
+Our test vehicle was pretty unfazed by bumps and ruts on the road.

 Comfort